• Skip to primary navigation

 Forming cookie dough into a rectangle and wrapping it in parchment paper.

 Step 10.
-Using a sharp knife or a bench scraper cut the dough long ways down the center then cut into ½" logs.
+Using a sharp knife or a bench scraper, cut the dough long ways down the center, then cut it into 1/2″ logs.
 Place on a parchment-lined baking pan and bake at 300 degrees F. for 30 minutes.
 Cool completely before icing.

 Cutting shortbread dough into logs.